 Git branching strategy

-Our standard branching strategy is based off traditional Git Flow.
-It defines three types of branch:
+DRAFTOur standard branching strategy is based on traditional Git-flow and defines three types of branch:

 - Production